remix-run/react-router/docs/api/components/Link.md

 ### `activeClassName`

-The className a `Link` receives when it's route is active.
+The className a `Link` receives when its route is active.
 Defaults to `active`.

+### `activeStyle`

+Object, the styles to apply to the link element when its route is active.

 ### `onClick`